 - The information is necessary for your direct healthcare, or

 - We have received explicit consent from you to use your information for a specific purpose, or

 - There is an overriding public interest in using the information:

-- to prevent a serious crime o in the case of Public Health or other emergencies, to protect the health and safety of others, or
+- To prevent a serious crime or in the case of Public Health or other emergencies, to protect the health and safety of others, or

 - There is a legal requirement that allows or compels us to use or provide information (e.g. a formal court order or legislation), or